ysora/stripenn/README.rst

   -m, --maxpixel TEXT  Quantile for the pixel saturation. (e.g., 0.95)
                        [default: 0.95,0.96,0.97,0.98,0.99]

-  -o, --out TEXT       Path to output directory  [default: ./heatmap.png] --norm TEXT          Normalization method.
+  -o, --out TEXT       Output prefix  [default: ./my_heatmap] --norm TEXT          Normalization method.
 It should be one of the column
                        name of Cooler.bin().
 Check it with
                        Cooler.bins().columns (e.g., KR, VC, VC_SQRT)